How to check if windows server is under DDOS attack

 netstat -ano > netstat.txt

-1. To find the total number of connections made on port 80, use the following command:
+1. Find the total number of connections made on port 80, using the following command:

 netstat -ano | find /i /c “:80”